zeromq/netmq/docs/push-pull.md

 You would typically use this configuration of sockets to produce some distributed work, kind of like a [divide and conquer](http://zguide.zeromq.org/page:all#Divide-and-Conquer) arrangement.

 The idea is that you have something that generates work, and then distributes the work out to n-many workers.
-The workers each do some work, and push their results to some other process (could be a thread too) where the workers’ results are accumulated.
+The workers each do some work, and push their results to some other process (could be a thread too) where the workers results are accumulated.

 In the [ZeroMQ guide](http://zguide.zeromq.org/page:all), it shows an example that has the work generator just tell each worker to sleep for a period of time.
 We toyed with creating a more elaborate example than this, but in the end felt that the examples simplicity was quite important, so we have stuck with the workload for each worker just being a value that tells the work to sleep for a number of Milliseconds (thus simulating some actual work).
 This as I say has been borrowed from the [ZeroMQ guide](http://zguide.zeromq.org/page:all).